keshavjha018/Desktop_Assistant/README.md

   ```
   <br />
   Note:
+ - Some libraries may not be installed automatically via requirements.txt .
+So, install them manually.
  - Installation of PyAudio may give error in some PC.
 Refer to this [Youtube Video](https://www.youtube.com/watch?v=-3am_5jMzJ4) for solution.
- - In case of other issues in installation, feel free to contact us.
+ - In case of other issues in installation, feel free to contact me or raise an issue.

 ## Usage

-It will perform most of the tasks on voice command like :
+It can perform most of the basic & heavy tasks on voice command like :
-- Greet/welcome messages & commands
+- Greet/welcome chatting
 - Sending E-Mails
-- Weather report
-- Telling Latest News
+- Playing any music
-- Crawling to any website  (Based on Voice command)
+- Opening websites on browser (As requested via Voice command)
-- Taking screenshot
 - Performing google search
 - Opening Desktop Apps
+- voice typing
+- Random QnA (fetches info from web)
-- & many others.
+- Weather report, Taking screenshots & many others regular tasks.

-Detailed description:
+### Detailed description:

 It can not only perform simple tasks like opening apps, websites, google search, showing weather, temperature, telling jokes, playing literally any song available on internet, taking screenshots and many more.
 But is also capable of doing extensive and complex tasks like Voice typing, fetching weather data via API, answering any question via search engine API and web scrapping, sending mails to anyone* , joining class meet automatically based on your schedule & time zone, creating a new meet, telling exact location based on user’s IP, automating web browsers and many more.
 And that’s all without even touching the computer, just by Voice commands.

-As of now we are still working on maximizing the tasks it can do and adding more and more functionality to it.

-<p align="right">(<a href="#top">back to top</a>)</p>
+<p align="right">(<a href="#top">Back to top</a>)</p>

 ## Roadmap

-- [x] Add readme documentation (Done)
+- [x] Add Documentation (Done)
-- [x] Add basic functionalities (Done)
+- [x] Add basic features (Done)
-- [x] Add Additional features (Done)
+- [x] Add advanced features (Done)
-- [x] Improve efficiency and speed.
-(Done)
+- [x] Improve efficiency and speed (Done)
 - Supports
     - [x] Windows